 Students are required to demonstrate basic computer skills or enroll in CIS 0012 Basic Computer Skills Lab before enrolling in a college level computer class.
 Students who graduated high school within the past five years meet the basic computer skills requirement.
-For students who have been out of high school more than five years, the ASUMH testing center ofrers a TekAssess computer placement exam which can be taken with the ACCUPLACER or as a stand-alone test.
+For students who have been out of high school more than five years, the ASUMH testing center offers a TekAssess computer placement exam which can be taken with the ACCUPLACER or as a stand-alone test.
 Students taking the TekAssess placement exam must enroll in the following college preparatory course:

-80% or above and minimum typing speed of 20 wpm or graduated high school within past five years Exempt Less than 80% or typing speed of 20 wpm CIS 0012 Basic Computer Skills Lab No placement scores CIS 0012 Basic Computer Skills Lab
+70% or above and Exempt

+minimum typing speed of

+20 wpm or

+graduated high school

+within past five years

+Less than 70% or typing CIS 0012 Basic Computer Skills Lab

+speed of 20 wpm

+No placement scores CIS 0012 Basic Computer Skills Lab